-- 1. The present Guidelines have been drafted in order to assist the Inspection Team, when visiting an Applicant State, to assess whether an Assay Office (to be authorised) is "independent" in line with the Convention's requirements.
-The Convention based on the principle of "independent, third-party control" but the requirements are not defined except for the Assay Office staff and management, as introduced in Article 5 (3) of the Convention by the 2001 Amendment. - 2.
-The Guidelines may also be useful to States wishing to accede to the Convention, which due to historical or cultural reasons may have a different understanding on "independent, third-party control", as commonly understood by the current Contracting States to the Convention. - 3.
-The Guidelines only apply to Assay Offices, which are in charge of controlling and marking articles of precious metals (as provided for in Annex II of the Convention) and which have been (or will be) authorised, i.e. appointed by State or a State representative body e.g. Parliament, Government, Minister, etc. on the basis of Art.
-5 (1) of the Convention, and notified to all Contracting States by the Depositary. - 4.
-The main sources on which these Guidelines are based are: - The Convention on the Control and Marking of Articles of Precious Metals - ISO 17025 "General requirements for the competence of testing and calibration laboratories" - ISO 17020 "General Criteria for the operation of various types of bodies performing inspection" - EA IAF/ILAC Guidance on the Application of ISO/IEC 17020 - 5.
+- 10. The Standing Committee (SC) shall monitor on a regular basis (e.g. every five years) that national administrations are in compliance with the above requirement and that Assay Offices are both independent and technically competent. - 11.
+The main sources on which these Guidelines are based are: - The Convention on the Control and Marking of Articles of Precious Metals - ISO 17025 "General requirements for the competence of testing and calibration laboratories" - ISO 17020 "General Criteria for the operation of various types of bodies performing inspection" - EA IAF/ILAC Guidance on the Application of ISO/IEC 17020 - 12.
 In particular relevant for the Guidelines is the type of inspection body (i.e. type A, B or C) as defined in ISO 17020 "General Criteria for the operation of various types of bodies performing inspection".
-Contracting States have all agreed that authorised Assay Offices should comply with the requirements of a Type A of inspection body, as defined in ISO 17020 (see box on next page).
+Contracting States have all agreed that authorised Assay Offices should comply with the requirements of a Type A of inspection body, as defined in ISO 17020 (see box).

-- A.1 The inspection body shall be independent of the parties involved.
-The inspection body and its staff responsible for carrying out the inspection shall not be the designer, manufacturer, supplier, installer, purchaser, owner, user or maintainer of the items which they inspect, nor the authorised representative of any of these parties. - A.2 The inspection body and its staff shall not engage in any activities that may conflict with their independence of judgement and integrity in relation to their inspection activities.
-In particular, they shall not become directly involved in the design, manufacture, supply, installation, use or maintenance of the items inspected, or similar competitive items. - A.3 All interested parties shall have access to the services of the inspection body.
+A.1 The inspection body shall be independent of the parties involved.
+The inspection body and its staff responsible for carrying out the inspection shall not be the designer, manufacturer, supplier, installer, purchaser, owner, user or maintainer of the items which they inspect, nor the authorised representative of any of these parties.

+A.2 The inspection body and its staff shall not engage in any activities that may conflict with their independence of judgement and integrity in relation to their inspection activities.
+In particular, they shall not become directly involved in the design, manufacture, supply, installation, use or maintenance of the items inspected, or similar competitive items.

+A.3 All interested parties shall have access to the services of the inspection body.
 There shall not be undue financial or other conditions.
-The procedures under which the body operates shall be administered in a non-discriminatory manner. - 6.
-Assay Offices of Type B and C (see box below) of an Acceding State will have to be duly assessed by the Inspection Team before being accepted as "authorised Assay Office" under the Convention.
+The procedures under which the body operates shall be administered in a non-discriminatory manner.

+13. Assay Offices of Type B and C (see box below) of an Acceding State will have to be duly assessed by the Inspection Team before being accepted as "authorised Assay Office" under the Convention.